Reports to International Treaty Monitoring Bodies

 Reports to UN Treaty Monitoring Bodies

-Ireland ratified the United Nations Convention on the Rights of the Child in 1992.
-The Convention outlines in detail the standards that apply to the needs of children, and binds States to adhere to these standards.
-In advance of the hearing, the Irish Human Rights and Equality Commission submitted a detailed report to the UN Committee on Ireland’s record under the Convention on the Rights of the Child.
+The United Nations Convention on the Rights of the Child outlines in detail the standards that apply to the needs of children, and binds States to adhere to these standards.
+Ireland ratified the Convention in 1992.
+The Irish Human Rights and Equality Commission submitted a detailed report to the UN Committee on Ireland’s record under the Convention on the Rights of the Child.
 The report outlined a range of areas where the State fell short of its obligations under the Convention.

 The Universal Periodic Review (UPR) is a unique process which involves a periodic review of the human rights records of all 193 UN Member States.